 Genetics play an important role in our eye health, and that means some of us are more liable to have serious vision problems than others.
 It’s essential to know your family eye history and share it with your ophthalmologist.
 While the reality of an inherited vision problem can be frightening, you have a better chance of beating the odds if you and your doctor know the whole history.

 If you have perfect vision, it can be tempting to save time and money by skipping regular eye exams.
 But even if you aren’t currently experiencing vision problems, many eye diseases can come on suddenly and accelerate quickly with few early warning signs.
 Annual comprehensive eye exams are key to identifying these conditions.

 9. DON’T overlook simple hygiene.

-You should always wash your hands fully with antibacterial soap before putting in or removing contact lenses, or touching your eyes for any reason.
+You should always wash your hands full with antibacterial soap before putting in or removing contact lenses or touching your eyes for any reason.
 This simple extra step helps slash your risk of developing an eye infection.

 10. DON’T hedge your bets.

 If you experience vision symptoms (eye pain, redness, blurred vision, floaters, flashing lights, or sudden vision loss in one or both eyes) or if you have sustained an eye injury, make an appointment with your ophthalmologist as soon as possible.
 Some forms of vision loss are not reversible, so early detection and intervention are key to preserving your sight.